jundalisay/reveal/content/_index.md

 <!-- Raises the Morality Level -->

-<p style="text-align: left; padding: 10px; color: white; background-color: black; opacity: .9;">Emotional Quotient (EQ) is seen in the Marshmallow test where children chose to get their rewards later.
+<p style="text-align: left; padding: 10px; color: white; background-color: black; opacity: .9; padding: 10px">Emotional Quotient (EQ) is seen in the Marshmallow test where children chose to get their rewards later.
 Such children became successful in life.</p>